biojs/edu/series/snipspector/30_package_basics.md

 npm install -g watchify biojs-sniper
 ~~~

-`Watchify`: Listens for file changes and incrementely runs `browserify`
+`Watchify`: Listens for file changes and incremental runs `browserify`
 `Browserify`: A tool to lets you `require('modules')` in the browser by bundling up all of your dependencies
 `sniper`: Simulates the BioJS registry and allows you to load files from your disk (it is a local file server)